santanu4ver/Celo/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@santanu4ver-blue.svg?maxAge=2592000)](https://twitter.com/santanu4ver)

 ### A Few Thoughts
 Once started as weekends' experiment, Celo is now v3.0.0.
+The development is through enough updates now so I can think about its the best time to let it go, and let everything open sourced.
+It's possible that I may not update the repo frequently in future, encourage you to play yourself with the codes if you want anything to be changed, I might chime in at sometime if any critical error(s).
+Enjoy!